Using your own glacier inventory with OGGM#

 5 rows × 24 columns

-In this case, we fake all of the columns values except for geometry.
+In this case, we fake all the columns values except for geometry.
 With this rgidf_simple, we can handle most of the OGGM procedure after set cfg.PARAMS['use_rgi_area'] = False.
 Let’s have a try:

 from oggm import cfg, workflow